 All faculty, either full or part time, who will be assigned to teach degree applicable graduate courses at the 500 level or higher must apply for one of the three graduate faculty membership levels.

-Under ideal conditions, the application for graduate faculty membership should occur during the semester before teaching responsibilities begin, or earlier.
+The application for graduate faculty membership should occur during the semester before teaching responsibilities begin, or earlier.

-Departments hiring new or temporary faculty who will have graduate teaching responsibilities are encouraged to submit the application for graduate faculty membership during the faculty appointment process.
+Departments hiring new or temporary faculty who will have graduate teaching responsibilities should submit the application for graduate faculty membership during the faculty appointment process.

 Should the situation arise when a member of the faculty is assigned to teach one or more graduate courses and the application for graduate faculty membership has not completed the approval process, the dean of the college or school will notify the Chair of the Graduate Council and the Assistant Provost for Graduate Studies.